 The core waypoints of the ride are as follows:

-Most riders meet at a pub near the Dover ferry terminal on the evening before the start of the ride, and travel to the hostel in Dunkerque together.
+Most riders meet at a pub near the Dover ferry terminal on the afternoon before the start of the ride, and travel to the hostel in Dunkerque together.

 While most riders take their bikes down to Dover by train, the more adventurous participants will ride from Parliament Square in London to Dover over two days, spending a night in Canterbury.
 Even more dedicated riders may attempt London to Dover in a single day.